BlueGreenMagick/Review-Hotmouse/README.md

 # pytest . (pytest no longer works)
 ```

-You will need to install the following python packages to run black, mypy and pytest:
+You will need to install the following python packages to run black, mypy and pytest

 ```
-pip install aqt pyqt5-stubs mypy black pytest
+pip install aqt PyQt6 mypy black pytest
 ```

+You may need to uninstall `pyqt5-stubs` for mypy to work correctly.

 # Building ankiaddon file